Computing MHD equilibria of stellarators with a flexible coordinate frame: Conclusion

 Using the \GFF{} for the particular case of a two-field-periodic QI-configuration, we show that far fewer degrees of freedom are needed for the representation of the boundary, compared to the \RZF{}.
 Consequently, we found that an accurate equilibrium solution, obtained in GVEC with the \GFF{}, also needs less resolution and less iterations to converge, compared to the equilibrium solution with the \RZF{}.

+\hladdedrev{We want to stress that the approach is not inherently reliant on a NAE solution.
+Therefore, we demonstrate that it is also possible to construct the \GFF{} from a boundary surface, without knowledge of the magnetic axis or its Frenet frame.}

-Computing 3D MHD equilibria in an \RZF{} has strong limitations on the 3D shapes it can represent, artificially restricting the space of possible shapes in stellarator optimization.
-We hope that an axis-following frame such as the \GFF{} will allow the representation of stellarators of any shape with minimal number of degrees of freedom, and thereby open paths for progress in stellarator optimization.
+Computing 3D MHD equilibria in a \RZF{} has strong limitations on the 3D shapes it can represent, artificially restricting the space of possible shapes in stellarator optimization. \hladdedrev{Recently, the first optimization of a Figure-8 shaped stellarator was conducted using GVEC \cite{plunk2024figure8}, which was made possible by using the \GFF{} for the boundary surface representation, based on a quasi-isodynamic NAE solution.}

+\hlchangedrev{We believe that a frame that follows the shape of the surface, such as the \GFF{}, will allow the representation of stellarators of virtually any shape with minimal number of degrees of freedom, and thereby open paths for progress in stellarator optimization.
+We show with two examples on how to construct the \GFF, and hope to gain more insight on how to optimally represent any boundary surface in the future.}

 \ack The authors would like to thank our colleagues at the Numerical Methods in Plasma Physics division at IPP Garching and the Stellarator Theory group at IPP Greifswald for the insightful discussions and support in this endeavor.
 We would also like to thank Matt Landreman for a discussion on quasi-helical stellarators that motivated this work.